bugzilla/bugzilla/docs/en/rst/installing/linux.rst

    distribution you are using, but are often called :file:`<packagename>-devel`.

+   XXX Give examples for Debian/Ubuntu and RedHat?

-.. _config-database:
+.. _config-webserver:

 Web Server
 ==========

-We have instructions for configuring Apache and IIS, although we strongly recommend using Apache.
-However, pretty much any web server that is capable of running CGI scripts will work.
+Any web server that is capable of running CGI scripts can be made to work.
+We have specific instructions for the following:

 .. toctree::
    :maxdepth: 1

    apache
-   iis

-XXX Don't need IIS in the Linux docs.

 You can run :command:`testserver.pl http://bugzilla-url/` from the command line to check if your web server is correctly configured.

 XXX Does this work before doing any localconfig stuff?

+.. _config-database:

 Database Engine
 ===============